mui/material-ui/docs/src/pages/layout/grid/grid-fr.md

 {{"demo": "pages/layout/grid/FullWidthGrid.js"}}

-## Interactive
+## Interactif

-Below is an interactive demo that lets you explore the visual results of the different settings:
+Vous trouverez ci-dessous une démo interactive vous permettant d'explorer les résultats visuels des différents paramètres:

 {{"demo": "pages/layout/grid/InteractiveGrid.js"}}

-## Auto-layout
+## Mise en page automatique

 The Auto-layout makes the *items* equitably share the available space.
 That also means you can set the width of one *item* and the others will automatically resize around it.

 {{"demo": "pages/layout/grid/AutoGrid.js"}}

-## Complex Grid
+## Grille complexe

 The following demo doesn't follow the Material Design specification, but illustrates how the grid can be used to build complex layouts.